UtrechtUniversity/ricgraph/docs/ricgraph_containerized.md

 * Neo4j Community Edition and Ricgraph are in the same Ricgraph Podman container (usually, one would use separate containers).

-Also, Ricgraph Explorer is run in an insecure way
-(in Python Flask development mode).
-Do not use the Ricgraph Podman container in a production environment.
+So, do not use the Ricgraph Podman container in a production environment.

 ## Install Podman